-Africa's e-commerce has grown tremendously in recent times, from the shy hobby it was 12 years ago, to a mainstream force of reckon.
-Today it presents the world'greatest opportunity, with it's unprecedented growth at 25.8% per year (compared to global e-commerce's 16.8%), shooting towards a market size of $300 billion by 2025 (from $18 billion in 2013). (continues below... )
+Africa's e-commerce has grown tremendously in recent times, from the shy hobby it was in the early 2000s, to a mainstream force of reckon.
+Today it presents the world's greatest opportunity, with it's unprecedented growth at 25.8% per year (compared to global e-commerce's 16.8%), shooting towards a market size of $300 billion by 2025 (from $18 billion in 2013). (continues below... )

-Little wonder then, that the startup fever has finally hit our shores, led by hundreds of millions in investor dollars pouring into the continent, each penny seeking to replicate the mad returns of the Tiger Globals, Rocket Internets and AIGs – those early foreign investors in our otherwise pariah geography - who took risks while our local financiers slept.
+Little wonder then, that the startup fever has truly blossomed on our shores, led by hundreds of millions in investor dollars pouring into the continent, each penny seeking to replicate the mad returns of the Tiger Globals, Rocket Internets and AIGs – those early foreign investors in our assumed pariah geography - who took risks while we slept.

-This new wave has even started influencing the policies of African governments - for real, as more and more nations, move aspects of service delivery online (or at least have started hiring social media interns...).
-A strong example is the Nigerian government's recent roadmap to diversifying it's economy, which lists the establishment and support of "technology innovation hubs" or other a digital tech plan - at least in narrative.
+This new wave has even started influencing the policies of African governments - for real, as more and more nations, move aspects of service delivery online, with many governments promoting "technology innovation hubs" or other a digital tech plan - at least in narrative.

 To be fair, all of the above should be cause for celebration, as they portend a future of massive job creation, wealth generation, plus substantial upgrades in efficiency, service delivery and quality of life - as never seen before - across the continent.

 However, when the curtains close, results are tallied, and stakeholders patted on the back for having done "something", would we have collectively gained the most possible – with the unique opportunity we have now, at this time in history?
 Since this new economy is driven by our new massive-scale connectivity, is there no way that we – the people – can add a collective push to existing initiatives as they are, to not only ensure implementation, but also to take those benefits to the lower rungs of society – where most people reside?